-- · Attend and contribute to meetings.
+- Attend and contribute to meetings.

 - · Faculty Board.

-- Faculty Student Experience Committee.
+- Faculty Student

+Experience Committee.

 - Faculty Learning Quality.

 Standards Committee (FLQSC).

-- Run Faculty Forum meetings and encourage programme reps to attend.

-- Support Programme Representatives from your faculty in their roles and campaigns.

-- Engage Programme Representatives and other students from your Faculty to gather information and feedback. - This can be completed using a variety of methods including holding focus groups, drop-in sessions, surveys, and social media engagement tools. - You can run a campaign around your manifesto points. - This may be a joint campaign with other Faculty Officers or contributing specific outcomes to a GSU Officer priority campaign.
+- Run Faculty Forum meetings. - Support Programme Representatives from your faculty in their roles and campaigns. - Engage Programme Representatives and other students from your faculty to gather information and feedback. - This can be completed using a variety of methods including holding focus groups, drop-in sessions, surveys, and social media engagement tools. - you can run a campaign around your manifesto points. - This may be a joint campaign with other Faculty Officers or contributing specific outcomes to a Vice President Education priority campaign.